isaomatsunami/simple-webGL/README.md

   var shaderProgram = new gl.GlslProg("shader-vs", "shader-fs");
 ```

-2 shaders are written in GLSL(OpenGL Shanding Language).
+2 shaders are written in GLSL(OpenGL Shading Language).

 Vertex shader defines attribute variables, which receive data from javascript.
 The shader must fill gl_Position, fixed name in webGL, which is 4 dimensional vector.